 7.Wellington on a Plate (Food)

 Wellington on a Plate (WOAP) is an epic food festival which is not limited to just one place or one day.
-It’s a region wide culinary takeover.
-Wellington’s restaurants, venues, laneways and even car parks become hosts to this wild celebration of food and beverage.
+It’s a region-wide culinary takeover.
+Wellington’s restaurants, venues, laneways, and even car parks become hosts to this wild celebration of food and beverage.
 Burgers are a popular food choice in Wellington.
-The festival has exclusive set menus with experimental burgers, creative cocktails, variety of Garage Project wines, over 100 exciting events and pop ups.
+The Wellington festival has exclusive set menus with experimental burgers, creative cocktails, a variety of Garage Project wines, over 100 exciting events and pop-ups.

 Major Attractions: hands-on masterclasses, free food-themed ‘grammable’ exhibitions, international chef collaborations, multi-course preparations

 When: 10 – 26 August 2018

 8. Marchfest (Beer)

 MarchFest is a unique craft beer and music festival set in a beautiful environment.
 Unlike other beer festivals, all the beer that is brought in Marchfest are exclusively made for the fest and have never been tasted before.
 Top North and South brew10 Cool Festivals in New Zealand To Make Your Tour A Celebration series participate in the event and over 20 brand new beers are introduced in the event.
 The festival features a strong music line up.

 Major Attractions: Kids Zone and the Brew Zone